Mac-COMP-127-Fall-2022/course-project-nurain-dayoe/README.md

 Bugs :

 The game canvas can get cropped to incorrect ratios when this game is played on a smaller screen.
 Enemies' movement can randomly stop and get stuck.
+In rare cases, enemy camps populate on top of each other.

 ## Societal impact